camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 # reference the connector in the Cherry Collection
 To branch an existing connector to Cherry, you have to create some Facade objects.

-A Cherry runner (a connector or a frameworks) required moire information than what is provided in a connector.
+A Cherry runner (a connector or framework) requires more information than what is provided in a connector.
-This additional information is usefull to generate the documentation and the element-template.
-For example, a connetor can get a STRING for a parameter, but as a developper, you want to specify that the string is a list of value (UP, DOWN, RIGHT, LEFT).
+This additional information is useful for generating the documentation and the element-template.
+For example, a connector can get a STRING for a parameter, but as a developer, you want to specify that the string is a list of values (UP, DOWN, RIGHT, LEFT).
 Doing that:
-* the documentation is more explicite
+* The documentation is more explicit
-* the element-template will be not a String, but a list of value (or a reference to a process variable)
+* The element-template will not be a String, but a list of values (or a reference to a process variable)
 * Cherry will verify, before calling the connector, that the specification is respected

 For a connector, you have to path to integrate it.

 **Explicit path**